 Raquette River is a 13.1 mile lightly trafficked point-to-point trail located near Tupper Lake, New York that features a waterfall and is good for all skill levels.
-The trail is primarily used for camping, canoeing, and whitewater kayaking and is accessible from April until October.
+The trail is primarily used for camping, canoeing, and whitewater kayaking and is best used from April until October.

 I've done lots of paddling here.
 It's a nice trail but very well travelled.